All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Water retention: Mild fluid retention is one of the most common early effects.
 GH promotes sodium retention, which pulls water into tissues.
 You may notice puffiness in your hands, feet, or face.
 This typically resolves within 2-4 weeks as your body adjusts.

 Tingling or numbness: Often felt in the fingers, hands, or feet.
-This is a direct sign of elevated GH activity and usually resolves with continued use.
-If it is persistent or severe, your dose may need adjustment.
+This is a direct sign of improved GH activity and usually resolves with continued use.
+If it's persistent or severe, your dose may need adjustment.

 Joint stiffness: Related to water retention and tissue changes from GH.
 Usually mild and temporary.
 More common at higher doses.